What Happens When an Ontario Court Drops Criminal Charges?

 There is no fixed timeline.
 Charges may be dropped early during Crown screening or later in the process as evidence is reviewed, witnesses change, or defence counsel raises legal issues.

-Yes.
-Experienced criminal defence lawyers can identify legal weaknesses, Charter violations, and public interest issues early, significantly increasing the likelihood that the Crown will withdraw charges.
+Experienced criminal defence lawyers can identify legal weaknesses, Charter violations, and public interest issues early, which can increase the likelihood that the Crown will withdraw charges — but no lawyer can guarantee that outcome.